butfirstchai.com

 Roast the chicken (stovetop)

-• Add a teaspoon of ghee to a thick-bottomed shallow pan.
+• Add a teaspoon of ghee to a thick-bottomed fry pan.
 Remove the cooked chicken and rub it with some lime juice, salt and pepper.
-Place it on the pan on medium flame.
-Pan roast for 5 to 8 minutes flipping the chicken pieces until golden brown on all sides.
+Place it in the pan on medium flame.
+Pan-roast for 5 to 8 minutes, flipping the chicken pieces until golden brown on all sides.

 Roast the chicken (oven)

-• Preheat oven to 190-220°C. Rub the chicken with some salt, pepper and lime juice.
-Place the pieces on a baking sheet and bake for 8 to 10 minutes or until browned.
+• Preheat oven to 200°C. Place the seasoned chicken pieces on a baking sheet and bake for 8 to 10 minutes or until browned.

 Make the garlic-coriander oil

-• Heat ghee in a small saucepan and add the minced garlic and saute until golden.
+• Heat ghee in a small saucepan, add the minced garlic and saute until golden.

 • Transfer this mixture to the broth pot and let it simmer for 2 minutes.